top of page

 CONTINENT: North America

-The Cretaceous (along with the Mesozoic) ended with the Cretaceous–Paleogene extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
-The end of the Cretaceous is defined by the abrupt Cretaceous–Paleogene boundary (K–Pg boundary), a geologic signature associated with the mass extinction that lies between the Mesozoic and Cenozoic Eras.
+The Cretaceous (along with the Mesozoic) ended with the Cretaceous–Paleogene (K–Pg) extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
+This event, likely triggered by an asteroid impact, is marked by the abrupt K–Pg boundary, a distinct geologic layer separating the Mesozoic and Cenozoic Eras.
+In its aftermath, mammals and avian dinosaurs rapidly diversified, becoming the dominant land animals of the Cenozoic Era.

 Nanuqsaurus is a tyrannosaurid.
 Tyrannosauridae is a family of theropod dinosaurs known for often being the largest predators in their ecosystems, at the top of the food chain.
 They lived near the end of the Cretaceous Period in North America and Asia.
 Tyrannosaurids were bipedal carnivores with massive skulls and large teeth.
 Their long legs were proportioned for fast movement, but their arms were very small, and only had two functional digits.